-Emissions from the industrial sector contributed 21 percent of California's total GHG emissions in 2018.
+Emissions from the industrial sector contributed 21 percent of California's total GHG emissions in 2019.
 Emissions in this sector are primarily driven by fuel combustion from sources that include refineries, oil & gas extraction, cement plants, and the portion of cogeneration emissions attributed to thermal energy output.
-Process emissions, such as from clinker production in cement plants and hydrogen production for refinery use, also contribute significantly to the total emissions.
-Refineries and hydrogen production represent the largest individual source in the industrial sector, contributing 34 percent of the sector's total emissions.
-Refining and hydrogen production sector emissions have remained relatively constant in the past few years.
+Process emissions, such as from clinker production in cement plants and hydrogen production for refinery use, also contribute significantly to the total emissions for this sector.
+Refineries and hydrogen production represent the largest individual source in the industrial sector, contributing 33 percent of the sector's total emissions.
+Refining and hydrogen production sector emissions decreased by 1 MMTCO2e in 2019.
 Figure 13 shows emissions trends of the industrial sector over time.

 Figure 13.
 Industrial Sector Emissions.

 The top panel of this figure shows the overall emissions trend of the total industrial sector.
 The bottom panel shows emissions trends by sub-sector.
 Summing the bottom panel will equal the top panel.
-The "General Fuel Use" category includes emissions from combustion of fuels used by sectors not specifically broken out elsewhere in this figure.
-The "Other" category includes fugitive and process emissions (e.g., GHG released from chemical reaction during manufacturing process) from industrial sectors.
+The "Other Fuel Use" category includes emissions from combustion of fuels used by sectors not specifically broken out elsewhere in this figure.
+The "Other"

+category includes fugitive and process emissions (e.g., GHG released from chemical reaction during manufacturing process) from industrial sectors.
 In accordance with the IPCC Guidelines, the "Cogen (thermal)" category under the industrial sector includes only the portion of cogeneration emissions attributed to the total thermal output of cogeneration.
-The portion of cogeneration emissions attributed to the electric power sector and not shown in this graph.
+The portion of cogeneration emissions attributed to electricity generation is assigned to the electric power sector and not shown in this graph.